 The typical household cleaners we buy from a supermarket tend to be full of chemicals, and they are often expensive.
 For a greener house, try making your own.
 White vinegar, lemon juice and baking soda are cost-effective natural cleaners that are kinder to the environment and more cost effective.

-Composting is an effective way of creating natural fertiliser and lowering the amount of landfill waste.
+Composting is an effective way of creating natural fertilizer and lowering the amount of landfill waste.
 Food waste, garden waste, weeds, grass, clippings, coffee grounds and shredded newspaper are all good materials for adding to a compost heap.
 However the best way to reduce waste on your yard is by having artificial grass.
 There are many advantages to artificial turf that could very well make it the ideal option for you.
 Keep in mind, you can always get proper artificial turf maintenance and not have to waste any water on your grass.

 6. Reduce your use of plastic bags